Timeline: UK’s roadmap out of lockdown

 The prime minister was speaking in Downing Street today after shops, gyms and outdoor areas of pubs and restaurants were allowed to reopen on Monday.

 The national shutdown “has been overwhelmingly important” in reducing the number of Covid infections, hospitalisations and deaths, he said, warning that this data is likely to be reversed to an extent as restrictions are lifted.

 Johnson urged the British public to “continue to exercise restraint” so that the country can stay on track with the easing of lockdown, but said: “At the moment I can’t see any reason for us to change the roadmap, to deviate from the targets that we’ve set ourselves.”

-All retail allowed to reopen.
+All retail was allowed to reopen.
 Gyms also allowed to reopen, though only for individuals working out alone.
-All children’s activities open and outdoor hospitality may resume.
+All children’s activities opened and outdoor hospitality resumed.
 Domestic overnight stays allowed but must be restricted to single households.